UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-rexx/steps.md

-# z/OS Rexx Executor - Steps
+# z/OS Rexx Executor - Process steps

----

-## Process steps in the z/OS Rexx Executor plug-in

-### Execute a REXX program
+## Execute a REXX program

 Use this step to execute rexx program